jvesterfelt/readme-generator/README.md

 [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md)

 ## Testing
-There is a second file created called testIndex.js.
+There is a second script file created called testIndex.js.
 Run this file using "node testIndex.js" and a sample of the README.md file will be logged to the console.

 ## Questions